 5. Love has no boundaries

 Love is not under the control of human-made divisions.
-It occurs in the most unlikely places, finds us when we least expect it, especially when you decide to date a foreign person.
-I once read the story of this couple who fell in love never having met the guy was from Canada and he was online dating a girl from Lithuania.
+It occurs in the most unlikely places, finds us when we least expect it, especially when you decide to date while travelling.
+I once read the story of this couple who fell in love never having met the guy was from Canada and he was online dating Lithuanian woman.
 And when they met, they could only speak using translators.
 Love transcends language.
 In itself, it is the glue that holds all of us together.

-I changed, travel transformed my perception of everything.
+Travel transformed my perception of everything especially love.
 I am not the same.
 Neither will you be when you open your eyes to everything outside your world.
 So sum up, travel dating is awesome!

 This article was written by KRISTY from Love-community.com